WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 When an exception is thrown, the runtime will pop the stack across function calls until a corresponding, enclosing try block is found.
 Some runtimes, especially web VMs may also associate a stack trace that can be used to report uncaught exceptions.
-However, the details of this is left to the embedder.
+However, the details of this are left to the embedder.

 #### Traps